HunaidV/K8s-GCP-Django/README.md

 2. Build container image
 3. Pushes the image to Artifact Registry

-Run the following gcloud command
+Run the following gcloud command to deploy

 ```gcloud build submit ```